Skip to main content

 Configure

-Snapshot docs for the stable release version
+Snapshot docs for the stable release line

 bash

-make docs-version DOCS_VERSION=X.Y.Z
+make docs-version DOCS_VERSION=X.Y.0

 This updates website/versioned_docs/, website/versioned_sidebars/, and website/versions.json.